ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 ## ⚡ Live UI (localhost)

-- Built with React + TypeScript, styled to match React.dev
+- Built with React + TypeScript, styled to be clean and user-friendly
 - Upload panel: audio file → transcript → insights
 - Text panel: paste a transcript → get analysis
 - Outputs display with JSON structure and preformatted blocks